worldyne/dsc-1-12-10-holdout-validation-seattle-ds-career-040119/README.md

     [0, 1, 2, 3, 4]

 We can now apply the split using the method shown earlier.
-For this example we shall do a 70/30 split by specifying  `test_size=0.3` which means we are allocating 30% of the data to our test set.
+For this example we will do a 70/30 split by specifying  `test_size=0.3` which means we are allocating 30% of the data to our test set.

 ```python